H2020-newTRENDs/FLEX/CodingConvention.md

 #### 4. Discussion points

-- feedback temperature of water in the radiator
-- timeline
-- weekly meetings?
+- timeline - set up the code and database by the end of May (ready for optimization)